Quick Spanish for Travelers

 KEY-EH-ro ESS-teh por fa-VOR , no en-sa-LA-da , no FROO-tahs

 Sometimes they will bring it with the fruit or salad anyway.
 If this happens, either pay for it and leave, or keep the plate, and say "carne y tortillas, no mas.
 Repeta por favor."
-If you let them take the plate it will likely get scraped off and returned.
+If you let them take the plate it will likely get scraped off and returned with the new item on the old plate.

 Meat and tortillas, no more.
 Repeat please.